Konqueror: KIO

-In addition to browsing files and web sites, Konqueror utilizes KIO plugins to extend its capabilities well beyond those of other browsers and file managers.
+In addition to browsing files and websites, Konqueror utilizes KIO plugins to extend its capabilities well beyond those of other browsers and file managers.
 It uses components of KIO, the KDE I/O plugin system, to access different protocols such as HTTP and FTP (support for these is built-in), WebDAV, SMB (Windows shares), SFTP and FISH (a handy replacement to the latter when the SFTP subsystem is disabled on the remote host).

 Similarly, Konqueror can use KIO plugins (called IOslaves) to access ZIP files and other archives, to process ed2k links (edonkey/emule), or even to browse audio CDs, ("audiocd:/") and rip them via drag-and-drop.
 Likewise, the "man:" and "info:" IOslaves can be used to fetch man and info formatted documentation.

 Konqueror Embedded

-An embedded systems version, Konqueror Embedded is available.
+An embedded systems version, Konqueror Embedded was previously available.
 Unlike the full version of Konqueror, Embedded Konqueror is purely a web browser.
 It does not require KDE or even the X window system.
 A single static library, it is designed to be as small as possible, while providing all necessary functions of a web browser, such as support for HTML 4, CSS, JavaScript, cookies, and SSL.

+As of June 2019, this project's page on the KDE website has been taken down.

 Download manager

 KGet is a free download manager for KDE and is the default download manager for Konqueror.
 It is part of the KDE Network package.
-By default it is the download manager used for Konqueror, but can also be used with Mozilla Firefox and Chromium-based web browsers as well as rekonq.
+By default, it is the download manager used for Konqueror, but can also be used with Mozilla Firefox and Chromium-based web browsers as well as rekonq.
 KGet was featured by Tux Magazine and Free Software Magazine.